 - Redis.
 Redis is an in-memory key-value store.
 Redis supports a publish/subscribe (“pub/sub”) pattern for sending messages.

 - SQL Server.
 The SQL Server backplane writes messages to SQL tables.
 The backplane uses Service Broker for efficient messaging.
 However, it also works if Service Broker is not enabled.

-If you deploy your application on Azure, consider using the Azure Service Bus backplane.
+If you deploy your application on Azure, consider using the Redis backplane using Azure Redis Cache.
 If you are deploying to your own server farm, consider the SQL Server or Redis backplanes.

 The following topics contain step-by-step tutorials for each backplane: